Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

    - cd client
    - go run client.go

-3. On terminal running client.go run the following command to reset all seats to available status in seats.txt file
+3. On terminal running client.go run the following command to reset all seats to available status
    -  `clean`

 5. On terminal running client.go run the following command to terminate client session